 6. Boom Pole.

-A boom pole isn’t absolutely necessary, but you can get one for under $50, and it will allow you to be more precise when capturing sound.
+A boom pole typically runs under $50, and allows you to be more precise when capturing sound.
 It will also help you keep the mic well out of the camera shot.

 7. Umbrella lights.

-You have a few options when it comes to lighting, and you can find out more from out post on lighting for video.
-Umbrella lights are a nice go-to, as you can get a good quality pair for under $100 that will work well in a variety of situations.
-You can even negate the need for the fill light by using umbrella lights and reflective surfaces (mirrors or white walls) to achieve an ambient light.
+Umbrella lights are a nice go-to.
+You can get a good quality pair for under $100 that will work well in a variety of situations.
+You can even negate the need for the fill light by using umbrella lights and reflective surfaces (mirrors or white walls) to achieve an ambient lighting effect.

 8. Extension cord.